Rethinking Fitness in Midlife: Why Strength Training Is Your New Superpower

 Cardio still has a beautiful role to play for your heart, mood, and stress.
 But in midlife, strength training steps into the spotlight.
 It’s no longer a “nice-to-have.”
 It’s one of the most essential forms of movement for building a strong, metabolically active, and resilient body that can carry you vibrantly through the decades ahead.

-📚 Want the full picture of what’s changing?
+📚Want the full picture of what’s changing?
 Explore our guide to the perimenopause transition for a deeper look at hormones, symptoms, and next steps.

-The Quiet Shift No One Warned You About
+Menopause and Muscle Loss: The Quiet Shift No One Warned You About

 For most of our lives, fitness culture taught us to shrink: smaller meals, smaller jeans, smaller presence.